ThinkPad X series: 2008

 The laptops released in the X series in 2008 followed the new naming conventions established by Lenovo.
-The X Series laptops released by Lenovo in 2008 were X200, X200 tablet and X300.
+The X Series laptops released by Lenovo in 2008 were X200, X200t and X300.

 X200 and X200s

 The ThinkPad X200 was released on 15 July 2008.
 It leveraged the new technology from the X300, including the options of a solid-state drive (SSD), an optional integrated camera, 12.1 in widescreen display, optional 3G mobile broadband card, a new 9-cell battery for extended running time up to 9.8 hours, weight as low as 2.95 lb, and an Intel Core 2 Duo CPU up to 2.66 GHz.
-This was one of the last models of the X-Series able to run Libreboot, a Free Software BIOS replacement.

 Lenovo released X200s on 23 September 2008.
 It differed from the standard X200 in being lighter, having longer battery life, and running more quietly due to an "owl fan" design for cooling taken from the X300.
 The X200s was available with more than half a dozen different CPUs and three screen options; the top of the range was a WXGA+ LED-Backlit TN Panel.

 The X200s features cooler components (made possible with the fan design modeled on owl-wings).
 However, both laptops did not have a touchpad (only the TrackPoint), no HDMI, DVI, or DisplayPort, and no built-in optical drive.
 The X200 series included tablet PC models, designated by the usage of the "t" suffix, primarily the X230t.